frostmar/smartthings-broadlink-edge/README.md

 - Only supports discovery of a single Broadlink device on the network
 - Remote codes must be entered in Broadlink's RawData format (which can be learned from a physical remote)
   Other formats you may find on the web (eg 'Pronto hex') are not accepted, and must be converted somehow if you don't learn from a real remote.
+  The `pronto2broadlink.py` script can convert Pronto Hex to the Broadlink hex format.
 - Probably riddled with bugs
 - Unlikely to be maintained or extended
   I don't have the time or enthusiasm to add support for other devices, or get involved with fixing bugs you may find.
 If this works for you as you find it, or if you'd like to change and extend it, that's great.